romkey/pdxhackerspace-prusa-signs/README.md

 QR codes work best when there's a high contrast between the elements - black for the print and white for the background is the norm.

-We printed at the base and sign at 10% infill, no brim or supports, with no problems.
+We printed the base and sign at 10% infill, no brim or supports, with no problems.